codescape/jira-multiple-subtasks/docs/syntax.md

 |---------------|----------------|
 | first content | second content |

-The description of the parent task can be used for the newly created subtask as well:
+The description of the parent task can be used for the newly created subtask using the keyword `@inherit`:

     - We use the description of the parent task
       description: @inherit